carsonoid/workshop-learn-github-actions/content/credits/_index.md

 # Credits

-A big thank you to everyone who has contributed to the enhancement and proilferation of this workshop and the ecosystem that supports it.
+A big thank you to everyone who has contributed to the enhancement and proliferation of this workshop and the ecosystem that supports it.

-## Art
+## Artist

-TODO: This is where credit for Debbie goes.
-It should have a link to contact her and information about the art that is included in the workshop and why it is here.
+**Debbi Humrich**

+If you like the artwork and would like to commission your own you can contact Debbie at TODO

-## Site
+## Site Credits

 * [GitHub Actions](https://docs.github.com/en/actions)
 * [Hugo](https://gohugo.io/)